 Why not bag yourself a bluetooth speaker and a portable charger for the weekend, pre-prepare a few banging playlists and be your camp sites main attraction when the music stops?

 Check out our Festival Roadtrip playlist (above) and become a passenger-seat DJ don, en route to a festival this year.

 Z – ZZZs

-Catching some ZZZs whenever you can is important so that your body can have time to re-energise and prepare you for the next day.
-It might be difficult getting some sleep at night if you're off your face, which is why power napping in the afternoons can make a huge difference; if it was favoured by Winston Churchill then it can be favoured by festival-goers too.
+Catching some ZZZs whenever you can is important.
+Your body needs time to re-energise, preparing you for the next day.
+It might be difficult getting some sleep at night, especially when you're absolutely melted, which is why power napping in the afternoons can make a huge difference.

 Remember those earplugs we mentioned earlier?
 If you're struggling to nod off, stick these in.
 You could even go one further and get yourself a sleeping mask.
 Now try and stop us from sleeping!